cdpxe/WendzelNNTPd/docs/docs/running.md

 The project also includes a systemd service unit file that can be used to start, stop, and restart wendzelnntpd on systems which use systemd as their init system.
-The file can be found in under *scripts/startup/wendzelnntpd.service* after building the project with `make`.
+The file *scripts/startup/wendzelnntpd.service* is present after building the project with `make`.
 You can install it by copying it to */etc/systemd/system* and then reloading the unit files: